dfsp-spirit/webanimationtools/svg2apng/README.md

 ./run.bash --outputfile out.png input.svg
 ```

 Run `./run.bash --help` to see available options for changing screenshot capture rate and dealy, as well as output frames per second for the APNG file.
 You **will** need to tweak those depending on the length of the animation to get good results.
+The help command shows various explained example command lines.

 ### Manually running the sub scripts